Devjyupeter/Interactive-Hardware/README.md

 ## Repository Contents

-* */documentation* - Contains the final write up which was submitted to the instructor.
-* */hardware* - Contains PCB design files.
-* */img* - Contains all the image files of this project
 * */libraries* -  Contains all the libraries that is required to buid this project.
-* */src* - Contains the code .
+* */src* - Contains the code
+* */README.md* - contains the configurations and few more details.
+* */breadboard.png* -  Contains PCB design files.
+* */circuit.png* -  Contains PCB design files.
+* */final writeup.pdf* - Contains the final write up which was submitted to the instructor.
+* */my.jpg* - contains new project's photo
-* */LICENSE* - Contains the details of the license for this project.
+* */licence -  Contains the details of the license for this project.

 ## Requirements and Materials